wandel/communicator/README.md

-# communicator
+# Communicator
-python library for interacting with remote machines in a common way
+Python library for interacting with remote machines in a common way